 All graduate work leading to advanced degrees is under the administration of the Graduate Division which is also charged with the development and improvement of graduate curricula in liberal arts and professional fields, especially those fields concerned with teaching, supervising, or administering in the schools of California.
-Responsibility for graduate programs is delegated by the president and the faculty to the Graduate Council under the chairmanship of the Dean of Graduate Studies who also acts as the administrative officer of the Graduate

-As of September, 1958, 2,000 graduate students were enrolled in the college, 1,280 of whom were registered in master's degree programs.
-From 1949 to 1958, San Diego College has awarded 573 master of arts degrees and 38 master of science degrees.
+Responsibility for graduate programs is delegated by the president and the faculty to the Graduate Council under the chairmanship of the Dean of Graduate Studies who also acts as the administrative officer of the Graduate Division.
+As of September 1959, 2,167 graduate students were enrolled at the college.
+From 1949 to 1959, San Diego State has awarded 702 master of arts degrees and 62 master of science degrees.